Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 The callstack will be empty until execution is paused.
 At that point you can view the callstack.
 Clicking on a call will take you to that file and show you the line.

 The breakpoints are broken into categories, Breakpoints, DOM Breakpoints, XHR Breakpoints and Event Listener Breakpoints.
-You can toggle any of them on or off in the menues.
+You can toggle any of them on or off in the menus.

 This menu also includes the debugger controls at the top.